UUinc/GestionDeStock-PFA/README.md

 ## Features

 -   User authentication with a secure login system.
+-   Secure User Registration with Username, Email, and Password Validation.
+-   User settings page to modify user information.
+-   Create, update, and delete stocks with detailed stock information such as stock name, description, and owners.
--   Add, update, and delete products with detailed product information such as product name, description, price, quantity, and category.
+-   Add, update, and delete products with detailed product information such as product name, description, price, quantity, and alert threshold.
 -   Display a list of all products with their respective details in a table format.
--   Search and filter products based on category or name.
+-   Search and filter products based on product name.
--   Create, edit, and delete product categories.
--   Generate reports for product stock, sales, and revenue.
+-   Notification page to reports for low stock or out of stock products.
 -   Manage multiple users with different levels of access.
 -   Easy to use and intuitive interface.